chelseaisaac/torchtitan-runai-distributed/README.md

 ```

 # To-Do List
+- Test with Llama 3 8B — Completed
-- Test with Llama3-405b model with FSDP and TP
+- Test with Llama 3 70B — Completed
+- Test with Llama 3 405b — Not Started (Need 8 nodes or more)

 ### Modications from the the repository (& why):